DreamOneX/DreamOneX/README.md

 🚀 Let's give it a shot!
 Go for our dream!

-🌠 Now, I'm a freelance developer and don't belong to any organization.
+🌠 Now, I'm a freelance developer and am not owned by any organization.

 ⚡ I believe "Practice is the sole criterion for testing truth".